matthewmcfarlane/Shares-Portfolio-Tracker-Clone/README.md

-# Share Tracker Application
+# Share Tracker

-Portfolio Tracker app allows a user to track their shareholding portfolio performance in real-time.
+A portfolio tracker which allows users to add and remove shares in various companies while tracking performance realtime through the use of API's.

 #
 ## Project brief

 A local trader has come to you with a portfolio of shares.
 She wants to be able to analyse it more effectively.
 She has a small sample data set to give you and would like you to build a Minimum Viable Product (MVP) that uses the data to display her portfolio so that she can make better decisions.